Last Updated on

 The market has gotten even crazier in Colorado.
 Houses I was buying for $100,000 are now at least $160,000 or more.
 The rents have not increased nearly as much as house values have increased.
 It is very hard to find rentals and I have stopped buying them in Colorado.
 I have started to look at other states including Florida for a new market.

 I also stopped paying off my mortgages early.
 I decided my money was better used to buy as many homes as I could.
 It has paid off buying 16 rentals in the last five years since our market has gone up so much.
 I have invested about $300,000 in buying my houses and my equity is close to $1.5 million.
 I have even decided to sell some of my rentals and re-invest that capital into more properties in another market.
-You can read all about that here.

 I wrote this goal out in 2013 and updated it in 2014, and it is now 2016.
-I think goals are vitally important to achieve what you want in life.
+I think goals are vitally important to achieving what you want in life.
 Will I reach this goal?
 I do not know.
 If I don’t reach it, will I be a failure?
 No!
 I am already way ahead of where I would have been without this goal.
 That is the point of goals, to motivate you to go farther than you think you can.

 Update on my plan 2018

 Right now it is the middle of 2018 and I have not come close to where I should be with my goal.
 Am I disappointed?
 No. Many things have happened that are out of my control; good and bad.
 The biggest challenge I have faced is the housing market in Colorado.
 Prices have almost tripled since I made this goal.
 Some of the rentals I bought for less than $100,000 7 years ago are worth close to or more than $300,000 today.
 I can no longer cash flow on residential rental properties in my market.
 I have thought about buying rentals in Florida, but in the end, decided to buy commercial properties here.
 I even bought a 68,000 square foot strip mall this year.
 I am buying rentals worth a lot of money, but not as many as my plan called for.
 Sometimes we have to change our plans based on changes in our lives or markets.
-You can see all of my rentals here.

 I have also focussed more on flips because I can make money with those in my market.
 I flipped 26 houses last year!